 You might already know for sure that you have a rat problem.
 But here are a couple of the most common signs of a rat infestation in Covington.

 The first sign of a rat infestation in your Covington home is their droppings.
 Larger than mouse droppings, Norway rat droppings are dark and cylindrical.
 Rats will usually find specific, hidden places to urinate and leave their droppings.

 Because their teeth never stop growing, rats can chew through electrical wires, solid wood, hard plastic, and even metal, especially if there are large numbers of them in an area.

 Rats may fight one another at night over food, territory, nesting material, or dominance.
 They might make scurrying noises or squeals.

 Think you have a rat problem?
-Call Fox Pest Control at (985) 251-2646 for a free North Shore rat control quote.
+Call Fox Pest Control at (985) 251-2646 for a free Covington rat control quote.

 Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized rat treatment plan that will be most effective for your situation.

 You will receive a detailed report of the service provided and helpful recommendations to remain rat free.

 We come back regularly throughout the year to ensure the rats don’t come back.
 If you see any rat activity between your regularly scheduled service, simply give us a call.
 We’ll come back for free!